honghainguyen777/NestJS---Modern-TypeScript-Back-end-Development/README.md

 - Test in Postman: POST request, add `Authorization` to Headers with value of "Bearer <assestoken-from-signin>"

-###### Utilize Passport to retrieve the user entity from the database and inject into the request object
+###### Utilize Passport to retrieve the user entity from the database and inject into the request object (This is only for testing to get the use infor)
 - Best way is to create a custom Decorator to get only the data we want in the request object
 - create a `get-user.decorator.ts` file:
 ```ts